-Your petition may ask for a senior council officer to give evidence at a public meeting about something for which the officer is responsible as part of their job.
-For example, your petition may ask a senior officer to explain progress on an issue, or to explain the advice given to elected members to enable them to make a particular decision.
+Your petition may ask for a senior officer to give evidence at a public meeting about something for which the officer is responsible as part of their job.
+For example, your petition may ask a senior officer to explain progress on an issue, or to explain the advice given to elected Members to enable them to make a particular decision.

-If your petition contains at least 750 signatures, the relevant senior officer will give evidence at a public meeting of the council's overview and scrutiny committee (this is reduced to 100 signatories or petitioners where the petition relates to a local issue affecting no more than two electoral wards within the Council's area).
-Executive Directors and Heads of Service can be called to give evidence, details are available from Member Services.
-You should be aware that the overview and scrutiny committee may decide that it would be more appropriate for another officer to give evidence instead of any officer named in the petition - for instance if the named officer has changed jobs.
+If your petition contains at least 750 signatures, the relevant senior officer will give evidence at a public meeting of the relevant scrutiny committee.
+This is reduced to 100 signatories or petitioners where the petition relates to a local issue affecting no more than two electoral wards within the Council's area.
+Executive Directors and Heads of Service can be called to give evidence.
+Details are available from the Democratic Services Manager.
+You should be aware that the scrutiny committee may decide that it would be more appropriate for another officer to give evidence instead of an officer named in the petition - for instance if the named officer has changed jobs.
 The committee may also decide to call the relevant councillor to attend the meeting.
-Committee members will ask the questions at this meeting, but you will be able to suggest questions to the chair of the committee by contacting the Member Services Team up to three working days before the meeting.
+Committee members will ask the questions at this meeting, but you will be able to suggest questions to the Chair of the committee by contacting the Democratic Services Manager up to three working days before the meeting.

-E-petitions
+E-PETITIONS

-The council welcomes e-petitions which are created and submitted through our website.
+The Council welcomes petitions which are created and submitted through its website.
 E-petitions must follow the same guidelines as paper petitions.
 The petition organiser will need to provide us with their name, postal address and email address.
 You will also need to decide how long you would like your petition to be open for signatures.
-Most petitions run for six months, but you can choose a shorter or longer timeframe, up to a maximum of 12 months.
+Most petitions run for six months, but you can choose a shorter or longer timeframe up to a maximum of 12 months.

-When you create an e-petition, it may take five working days before it is published online.
-This is because we have to check the content of your petition is suitable before it is made available for signature.
+When you create an e-petition, it may take five working days before it is published on-line.
+This is because we have to check that the content of your petition is suitable before it is made available for signature.

-If we feel we cannot publish your petition for some reason, we will contact you within this time to explain.
+If the Council feels it cannot publish your petition for some reason, we will contact you within this time to explain.
 You will be able to change and resubmit your petition if you wish.
-If you do not do this within 10 working days, a summary of the petition and the reason why it has not been accepted will be published under the 'rejected petitions' section of the website.
+If you do not do this within 10 working days, a summary of the petitions and the reasons why it has not been accepted will be published under the 'rejected petitions' section of the website.

-When an e-petition has closed for signature, it will automatically be submitted to our Member Services Team.
-In the same way as a paper petition, you will receive an acknowledgement within 10 working days.
-If you would like to present your e-petition to a meeting of the council, please contact the Member Services Team within 10 working days of receipt of the acknowledgement.
+When an e-petition has closed for signature, it will automatically be submitted to the Democratic Services Manager.
+In the same way as a paper petition, you will receive an acknowledgment within 10 working days.
+If you would like to present your e-petition to a meeting of the Council, please contact the Democratic Services Manager within 10 working days of receipt of the acknowledgement.

 A petition acknowledgement and response will be emailed to everyone who has signed the e-petition and elected to receive this information.
-The acknowledgment and response will also be published on this website.
+The acknowledgement and response will also be published on the website.